gtamilse/ansible-lab/Intro-Ansible-Lab-Guide.md

 ```
 **Step 3 -** Edit the playbook so that it only configures OSPF, if OSPF is not  already present on the router.

-Setup a pre-check task which runs before the configure task to first check if OSPF is already configured on the router.
+Setup a pre-check task, which will run before the configure ospf task, to first check if OSPF is already configured on the router.

 In order to accomplish this task, you will need to use the Ansible meta module.
 The meta task is a special kind of task which can directly influence the Ansible internal execution/state.